BytomDAO/vapor/docker/vapord/README.md

 * wallet port : start from 9889, and increases by 1 every time a new node image is created.
 * log location: ~/vapord/log/${node_name}
 * docker-compose.yml location: ~/vapord/docker-compose.yml

+## customize

+* config.toml and federation.json are provided for reference only.
+They should be modified for your own test env.